SanicTK2/iidxguide/docs/c_feat_history.md

 * Added LIGHT7 / LIGHT14 modes (equivalent to NORMAL difficulty charts)
 * Difficulty rating from ☆1-7
 * Removed 4KEYS mode
+* When both BATTLE and MIRROR were enabled in DP, only 1P side would be mirrored, which is effectively the first instance of DBM

 ### beatmania IIDX 4th style (September 28, 2000)
 {: .no_toc }